BioSystemsUM/DeepMol/docs/deepmol_docs/pipeline_optimization.md

            DeepMol and some base Keras models (1D CNNs, RNNs, Bidirectional RNNs and FCNNs).
 - `'all'`: optimizes between all the above presets.

-In the case of using a custom objective function, the function must return a list of tuples where the first element of the tuple is the name of the step and the second element is the object that implements the step.
+In the case of using a custom function, the function must return a list of tuples where the first element of the tuple is the name of the step and the second element is the object that implements the step.
 The pipeline class will respect the order of the steps you return in the objective function.
 For example, if you return the following list of tuples: